vplsh7/moose-reader-releases/README.md

 ![Moose Reader Settings](assets/images/settings.png)
 ---
+## ⚙️ Installation

+Moose Reader is available as both Portable (.zip) and Windows Installer (.exe).

+* **Portable:** The portable zip includes VC_redist.x64.exe runtime, which is needed for the app to run.
+* **Local Install:** The installer will automatically download the VC_redist.x64 from Microsoft servers during install.

 ## 🛠️ Built With

 * [Flutter](https://flutter.dev/) - The UI toolkit for building beautiful, natively compiled applications.